ohnit/learnxinyminutes-docs/go.html.markdown

 // We'll use inc to increment some numbers concurrently. func learnConcurrency() {
-	// Same make function used earlier to make a slice.
-Make allocates and
+	// Same `make` function used earlier to make a slice. `make` allocates and
 	// initializes slices, maps, and channels.
 	c := make(chan int)
 	// Start three concurrent goroutines.
 Numbers will be incremented